NimaBavari/EnORM/docs/api_docs.md

 **Arguments**:

-- `type_`: type of value that this column expects
+- `type_`: type of value that this column expects.
+Must be one of the types defined in :module:`.types`
 - `length`: max length of the expected value.
 Only works with :class:`.types.String`.
 Optional
 - `rel`: marker of a relationship -- a foreign key.
 Optional
 - `primary_key`: keyword-only.
 Whether or not the column is a primary key.
 Optional
 - `default`: keyword-only.
 Default value for cells of the column to take.
 Optional
 - `nullable`: keyword-only.
 Whether or not the cells of the column are nullable.
 Optional.
-NOTE that :param type_: must be any of the custom types defined in :module:`.types`.

 <a id="column.Column.model"></a>